namanmodani/CS-111-lab0/README.md

 python -m unittest
 ```

-Testing resulted in 3 tests being run in 8.684s, all passing successfully.
+Running this resulted in 3 tests being run in 8.684s, all passing successfully.

 Report which kernel release version you tested your module on
 (hint: use `uname`, check for options with `man uname`).